Nutrition: Life-Changer for Vulnerable Kids

 Amy also shared about nine-year-old Lesedi* who was just diagnosed with Hepatitis B and is 25% underweight.
 The only treatment for this in South Africa is good nutrition and vitamins.
 The cost of fresh fruits and veggies or nutritious snacks is prohibitive for her family, so we provide extra nutrition for her each day.
 If we continue providing her with nutrition and clean drinking water, her liver can heal from the Hep B virus.

 Amazingly, it only costs $1.90 to gather, prepare and serve a hot meal for kids like Melokuhle and Lesedi.
-These nutritious meals are helping turn downward spirals into life-long success.
+These nutritious meals are helping turn downward spirals into life-long successes.

 We helped Hector visit a doctor and learned he is severely anemic – the result of malnutrition, something we see often in our program.
 Fortunately, we provide all our kids with a large, nutritious lunch.
 For many kids, it is the only real meal they receive all day.
 For Hector, we know it is.
 We also provide his iron supplement.
 While Hector has many obstacles to overcome, we plan to walk beside him through all of them.

-Prior to 2018, we asked our program directors and partners to share the nutritional needs of the kids they serve.
-We compiled the data and learned that $55,000 will meet all of the nutrition needs for this year and change hundreds of kids’ lives in the process.
+Prior to 2018, we asked our program directors and several partners to share the nutritional needs of the kids they serve.
+We compiled the data and learned that $55,000 will meet the nutrition needs of “our kids” for this year and change hundreds of lives in the process.

 But all this can be done, on average, for $1.90 per meal, which means:

 $190 will provide 100 hot meals

 $19,000 will provide 10,000 hot meals

 Would you consider providing hot meals as part of our Nutrition for Vulnerable Kids campaign?

 Or, maybe you can help meet these needs from our campaign: